solid/solidproject.org/_posts/developers/apps/vocabularies/2019-01-01-01_quickstart-creation.md

 [Wikipedia](https://en.wikipedia.org/wiki/Internationalized_Resource_Identifier)).

-First, we'll need an IRI to represent (or identify) our new vocabulary (as we said, everything in RDF is identified with IRIs!), e.g.
+First, we'll need an IRI to represent (or identify) our new vocabulary (as we said, everything in RDF is identified with IRIs!), e.g., [http://w3id.org/obelisk/](http://w3id.org/obelisk/).
-[http://w3id.org/obelisk/](http://w3id.org/obelisk/).
 From there, let's now update our plain English example a little bit: